Cyber Risk Assessment for Capital Management: Cyber Risk Assessment

 With the aid of the three defined mappings above, we can define a single quantity for characterizing the effect by a cyber event on a controlled cyber system.
 To this end, for $i=1,2,\dots,l$, $j=1,2,\dots,m$, and $k=1,2,\dots,n$, let

-This quantity summarizes whether the cyber system is in danger of the cyber event, from the $i$-th threat by the $j$-th controlled vulnerability on the $k$-th asset, and if so, how extreme the impact is. \begin{itemize} \item If $D_{ijk}=1$, the $i$-th threat, $j$-th controlled vulnerability, and $k$-th asset together will induce full impact to the system.
+This quantity summarizes whether the cyber system is in danger of the cyber event, from the $i$-th threat by the $j$-th controlled vulnerability on the $k$-th asset, and if so, how extreme the impact is.
+To illustrate the intuitions of quantity $D_{ijk}$, we may consider the following three cases.

+If $D_{ijk}=1$, the $i$-th threat, $j$-th controlled vulnerability, and $k$-th asset together will induce full impact to the system.
 This is the aggregate result of that V$j$ is exploited by T$i$ and that A$k$ is associated with V$j$, and when no additional, other than industry standard, control C$j$ is implemented to patch V$j$.

-\item If $0<D_{ijk}<1$, the $i$-th threat, $j$-th controlled vulnerability, and $k$-th asset together will induce partial impact to the cyber system.
+If $0<D_{ijk}<1$, the $i$-th threat, $j$-th controlled vulnerability, and $k$-th asset together will induce partial impact to the cyber system.
 Note that the partial impact here is defined relative to the full impact when $D_{ijk}=1$, and an impact is considered as partial when additional controls that exceed the industry-average level are implemented but are not yet able to completely eliminate the vulnerability.
-In this case, V$j$ is exploited by T$i$, A$k$ is associated with V$j$, and C$j$ only partially patches V$j$. \item If $D_{ijk}=0$, the $i$-th threat, $j$-th controlled vulnerability, and $k$-th asset together will not induce any impact to the system.
-This is either because, V$j$ cannot be exploited by T$i$, or A$k$ is not associated with V$j$, or V$j$ is fully patched by C$j$. \end{itemize}
+In this case, V$j$ is exploited by T$i$, A$k$ is associated with V$j$, and C$j$ only partially patches V$j$.

+If $D_{ijk}=0$, the $i$-th threat, $j$-th controlled vulnerability, and $k$-th asset together will not induce any impact to the system.
+This is either because, V$j$ cannot be exploited by T$i$, or A$k$ is not associated with V$j$, or V$j$ is fully patched by C$j$.

 The structural information of the cyber cascade model can then be revealed in terms of a {\it tensor} $D$, of size $l\times m\times n$, which shall prove itself useful in developing the quantitative cyber loss model in later sections.
 To clearly picture this abstract object, we revisit Example \ref{example1} as follows.